China April factory growth unexpectedly slows as economy struggles for traction

-BEIJING (Reuters) - Factory activity in China expanded for a second straight month in April but at a much slower pace, an official survey showed on Tuesday, suggesting the economy is still struggling to gain traction despite a flurry of support measures.
+BEIJING (Reuters) - Factory activity in China expanded for a second straight month in April but at a much slower pace than expected, an official survey showed on Tuesday, suggesting the economy is still struggling for traction despite a flurry of support measures.

 The unexpected loss of momentum at the start of the second quarter followed upbeat data in March which had raised hopes among global investors that the world’s second-largest economy was getting back on firmer footing.

+A private business survey on Tuesday also pointed to a loss of momentum, confounding expectations for a pick-up, with factories starting to shed jobs again after adding staff in March for the first time in years.

-The weak manufacturing readings, along with softer construction growth, could stoke debate over how much more stimulus China will need to generate a sustainable recovery.
+The weak manufacturing readings, along with softer construction growth, could stoke debate over how much more stimulus China needs to generate a sustainable recovery, without risking a rapid jump in debt.

-The official Purchasing Managers’ Index (PMI) for manufacturing unexpectedly fell to 50.1 in April from March’s reading of 50.5, which was the first expansion in four months, data from the statistics bureau showed.
+The official Purchasing Managers’ Index (PMI) for manufacturing fell to 50.1 in April from March’s reading of 50.5, which was the first expansion in four months, data from the statistics bureau showed.

 It hovered just above the neutral 50-point mark which separates expansion from contraction on a monthly basis.
 Analysts surveyed by Reuters had forecast the PMI to match March’s 50.5.

-Factory output expanded at a slower pace as growth in new orders also moderated.
-A sub-index for inventories of raw materials also pulled back significantly from March’s seven-month high.
+Shares in much of Asia fell after the data, while the Chinese yuan and the Australian dollar wilted.
+China’s slowdown has weighed heavily on exports of many of its trading partners and sales of multinational firms from Apple to industrial conglomerate 3M.

+While the official factory survey disappointed on the growth front, it did not show a marked deterioration in business conditions, either.
+Output expanded at a slower but still moderate pace, while growth in new orders eased only slightly.

-Some analysts had expected a pullback in the official PMI, arguing that March’s more upbeat readings were likely due to one-off factors.
-Some manufacturers were believed to have built up inventory in March to take advantage of Beijing’s announcement of value-added tax cuts that went into effect on April 1.
+Some analysts had expected a pullback in the PMIs, arguing that March’s more upbeat readings were likely due in part to one-off factors, such as changes in production and purchasing patterns ahead of a cut in value-added tax rates on April 1.

+A spokesperson for the statistics bureau said earlier this month that many firms had brought forward purchases of input materials ahead of the tax change in order to increase their tax deductions.
+Indeed, a PMI sub-index for inventories of raw materials retreated significantly from March’s seven-month high.

+A gauge of construction activity fell to 60.1 from 61.7 in March, still solid but possibly indicating that the government’s infrastructure push may be losing steam despite a burst of bond issuance and new bank lending at the start of the year, analysts said.

+Another official survey on Tuesday showed growth in China’s services industry also cooled in April, though it remained in solid expansionary territory.

+While new factory orders remained sluggish, there were some encouraging signs on the export front.

-Export orders shrank for the 11th straight month but at a more moderate pace, suggesting global demand still remained sluggish.
-But optimism is rising that China and United States will reach a trade deal in coming weeks which could ease pressure on Chinese exporters.
+The official index for export orders continued to contract, but hit its highest level in eight months, as optimism grows that Beijing and Washington will reach a trade deal in coming weeks which could ease pressure on Chinese exporters.

 President Donald Trump said on Thursday that he would soon host Chinese leader Xi Jinping at the White House, setting the stage for a possible agreement on trade between the world’s two largest economies.